At some point in your life, you may need to rely on solicitors to help with various stages and events.

 - Employment law negligence

-If you feel that your solicitor has failed to exercise the necessary care and skill in handling your matter, regarding one of the aforementioned areas of law or something different, then you may be eligible to bring a claim.
+If you feel that your solicitor has failed to exercise the necessary care and skill in handling your matter, then you may be eligible to bring a claim.
 Call our professional negligence solicitors on 0808 164 0808 or visit our contact us page for more information.

 What time limits are in place?

 To make a claim for solicitor professional negligence, you must be in time, which is known as the ‘professional negligence limitation period’.

 Generally, if your solicitor has failed to perform to the professional standards required of them, and you have suffered damage or loss as a result, you have six years from the date of the negligence occurring.

 There can be exceptions to this time limit, for example if you were not aware of the negligence until a later date.
 However it is important to seek legal advice as early as possible to avoid any issues with limitation dates.